RAYNF/Diskominfo-Magang-Deployment/README.md

 # diskominfo-smg-magang
-This Project belongs to our special team from Computer Engineering University of Diponegoro
+This Project belongs to our special team from Computer Engineering Dian Nuswantoro University

 Feel free to check it out